Gladsheimr/docs/content/docs/research/_index.md

 type: docs
 ---

 # Research

+**by Kartik Thakore**

 Glaðsheimr research is based around a vision:

-*Orchestrating and integrating computation, biology and engineering principals*
+*Orchestrating and integrating ML, devices and engineering principles to provide complete stack applications as opposed to full stack*

+## Cybernetics and Mobile Health
-## Cybernetics: Complete Stack Applications
+**An Complete Stack Application**

 Defining cybernetics as a merger between hardware, software and biology we can imagine health (behavior change) apps today as such a device.